mvayngrib/fiction/stories/excuse me, whose toes am I sucking.md

 I look up to see her smiling brilliantly, knowingly, seductively.
 A playful adulteress about to be made legit by yours truly.
 She extends a hand for me to kiss like she's accepting an award. *Um yes, I'd like to thank my mother, for getting all two miles of these legs out of her uterus safely, and the Academy of course, but please don't drool on the floor any more, I think I can see my panties in the reflection.*

 I remember myself and offer her my arm.
 We're at the entrance to Idori, the Japanese restaurant whose staff I flirted with shamelessly to get reservations the night before.
 I'm a chick magnet, sue me for taking advantage of my God given gifts.
 I nod to the two ladies that frame the reception area, and that were instrumental in arranging this night, and they bow perfunctorily, but I catch a flirty smile from Aiko on her way down.
 I walk a little taller.
-Nothing boosts your confidence when proposing to one girl quite like the unveiled admiration of another.
+Nothing boosts your confidence when proposing to one girl like the unveiled admiration of another.

 Five minutes later we're seated, I've ordered, we're looking into each other's eyes, and I can't think of any more reasons to procrastinate.